iamnachoj/myFlix-client/README.md

 # myFlix-client
- Client-side block for MyFlix application built out of several React components that makes the application fast, asynchronous and very fluid.
-It mainly supports the UI for clients to access myFlix Rest API.
+ Client-side block for MyFlixApp, a Single Page Appication (SPA) for cinephiles, where they can scroll through many different movies and see information about them, like their descriptions, genres, directors etc. Built out of several React components, the app runs fast, asynchronous and very fluid.

+All the data in the app is fetched from my own MOVIE API. (link to it <a href="https://github.com/iamnachoj/Movie-API">here</a>)

 # Tools
 React.js